-The committee substitute also would require the DEP to, within one year after its effective date and annually thereafter, to develop and publish on its Internet website a report card for each water purveyor in the State, indicating the water purveyor's compliance with federal and State drinking water quality standards, its compliance with the requirements of the WQAA, and any other factors the DEP deems appropriate.
-The report card would be designed to inform the public about the overall condition of a public water system, and the quality of water coming from the public water system.
+The bill also requires the DEP, within one year after its effective date and annually thereafter, to develop and publish on its Internet website a report card for each water purveyor in the State, indicating the water purveyor's compliance with federal and State drinking water quality standards, its compliance with the requirements of the WQAA, and any other factors the DEP deems appropriate.
+The report card is to be designed to inform the public about the overall condition of a public water system, and the quality of water coming from the public water system.

-Additionally, the committee substitute would require the DEP, within 18 months after its effective date and every three years thereafter, to conduct an assessment of certain data submitted by water purveyors under the WQAA.
-The assessment would include, but need not be limited to, an analysis of the total, Statewide estimated cost of infrastructure improvements to water purveyors required over the next 10 years.
-The report would also have to include an assessment of the compliance of public water systems with the requirements of the WQAA.
-The department would submit a report containing the results of each such assessment to the Governor and the Legislature.
+Additionally, the bill requires the DEP, within 18 months after its effective date and every three years thereafter, to conduct an assessment of certain data submitted by water purveyors under the WQAA.
+The assessment is to include, but need not be limited to, an analysis of the total, Statewide estimated cost of infrastructure improvements to water purveyors required over the next 10 years.
+The report is also to include an assessment of the compliance of public water systems with the requirements of the WQAA.
+The department is to submit a report containing the results of each such assessment to the Governor and the Legislature.